 Chocolate Tasting Tour

-Among the best tours in Oaxaca there are chocolate tasting ones – after all, this is one of the regions of Mexico that produces the best cacao beans.
-There are many places around town that grind cacao beans and sell delicious chocolate bars and candies and serve hot chocolate, cold chocolate drinks and more.
+Among the best tours in Oaxaca, there are chocolate-tasting ones – after all, this is one of the regions of Mexico that produces the best cacao beans.
+There are many places around town that grind cacao beans, sell delicious chocolate bars and candies, and serve hot chocolate, cold chocolate drinks, and more.

 The Best Day Trips From Oaxaca